acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Q1 2016

-At this point, I finisdhed my first fullstack project.
-Although I completed it from start to finsih there were plenty of knowledge gaps that I had that I needed to fill.
+At this point, I finished my first full stack project.
+Although I completed it from start to finish there were plenty of knowledge gaps that I had that I needed to fill.

 **Lesson Learned: Once you learn something, keep improving on it to become significantly better.
 Do not stop after the first time.**